Tom Brady: 2010: Second MVP

 On September 10, 2010, Brady signed a four-year, $72 million contract extension, making him the highest-paid player in the NFL.
 The extension included $48.5 million in guaranteed money.

-Brady became the fastest quarterback to achieve 100 regular season wins by helping his team defeat the Miami Dolphins 41–14 on October 4.
-On November 25, in a game against the Detroit Lions, he earned a perfect passer rating for the second time in his career.
-The next week, a 45–3 victory over the New York Jets, Brady set a record of 26 consecutive regular-season home wins, breaking Brett Favre's record.
+Brady became the fastest quarterback to achieve 100 regular season wins by helping his team defeat the Dolphins 41–14 on October 4.
+On November 25, in a Thanksgiving Day game against the Lions, he earned a perfect passer rating for the second time in his career as the Patriots won 45–24.
+The next week, a 45–3 victory over the Jets, Brady set a record of 26 consecutive regular-season home wins, breaking Brett Favre's record.
+He won AFC Offensive Player of the Week for the two games against the Lions and Jets.
+For December, Brady was named AFC Offensive Player of the Month.
 Brady threw for 3,900 yards with 36 touchdowns and only four interceptions on the season.

 Brady was selected as a starter to the 2011 Pro Bowl.
-However, he pulled out of the game (and was replaced by his former backup Matt Cassel, who then played for the Kansas City Chiefs) after undergoing surgery for a stress fracture in his right foot dating back to 2008.
+However, he pulled out of the game (and was replaced by his former backup Matt Cassel, who then played for the Chiefs) after undergoing surgery for a stress fracture in his right foot dating back to 2008.
 Brady was also the only unanimous selection for the AP All-Pro Team and was named the 2010 AP NFL Offensive Player of the Year.
 By unanimous decision, he won the MVP award for the second time in his career.
 On the inaugural NFL Top 100 Players list, Brady was ranked as the best player in the NFL by his peers.

-After earning the #1 seed and a bye week, the Patriots lost to the New York Jets in the Divisional Round, 28–21.
+After earning the #1 seed and a bye week, the Patriots lost to the Jets in the Divisional Round, 28–21.
 Brady finished the game 29-of-45 for 299 yards, two touchdowns, and one interception which ended his NFL record of consecutive pass attempts without an interception at 340.